 The good news is that there are many beautiful Christmas markets in Europe.
 Some are very well known, to the point that people travel to certain destinations precisely with the idea of visiting them.
 Others are real hidden gems that will surely add to your trip itinerary, and I thought I’d shed the light on those too.

-I have thus asked a bunch of other fellow bloggers to share their knowledge of the best Christmas markets in Europe.
+I have thus asked a bunch of other fellow bloggers to share their knowledge of the best markets in Europe.
 Continue reading to discover which ones you should visit!

 Are you traveling to Europe in October?
 Check out my post The 26 Best Places To Visit In October In Europe.